 Stroll Key West’s beautiful palm tree-lined streets like Simonton to witness the island’s unique architecture, Bahamian style cottages, New England revivals, Bermudan, so many handsome brightly-painted well-kept homes with their southern wrap-around porches.
 Key West has over 3,000 historic wood homes, many in the Old Town are on the national register of historic places.

-Key West’s wildlife, and we are not talking not night life …yet, is bountiful – with butterflies flitting about, heron and egret, even free-range chickens and roosters roaming the town.
+Key West’s wildlife, and we are not talking night life …yet, is bountiful – with butterflies flitting about, heron and egret, even free-range chickens and roosters roaming the town.
 Chickens are a protected species on Key West, cock fighting was outlawed decades ago, and now roosters rule the roost, with no natural predators- not even BBQ as it’s a $500 fine to foul with the fowl.

-Get on a boat, charter a boat from Fury Adventures or board their catamaran for an excursion to the outlying mangrove islands to see the brilliant shallow turquoise waters, fish, snorkel around the Florida Keys Reef that has claimed so many ships, and made many a wrecker success (wrecker is a Key West term for pirates and looters that reigned these tricky waters for centuries –there was very lucrative salvaging with two ship wrecks a week on average loaded with trade and treasures).
+Get on a boat, charter a private boat from Fury Adventures or board their catamaran for an excursion to the outlying mangrove islands to see the brilliant shallow turquoise waters, fish, snorkel around the Florida Keys Reef that has claimed so many ships, and made many a wrecker success (wrecker is a Key West term for pirates and looters that reigned these tricky waters for centuries –there was very lucrative salvaging with two ship wrecks a week on average loaded with trade and treasures).

 Key West Sunset is the crescendo of the day.
 Go to Mallory Square to see the mayhem as daylight fades.
 Locals and visitors flock to Key West’s western promenade for a circus atmosphere of entertainment leading up to the sunset.
 Jugglers, singers, dancers and palm readers perform, as people gather in anticipation of the coveted green flash as the sun disappear into the sea.